CoreumFoundation/coreum/x/feemodel/spec/README.md

 The input (x value) for that function is calculated by taking *short block gas average*.
 Price (y value) being an output of the fee model is used as the minimum gas price for the next block.

 Second chart presents the model behavior over time, presenting how changes in gas consumed by blocks affect the minimum gas price required by the network.
+Chart was calculated using fixed *long average block gas` equal to 5 millions.

 ![Fee model time series](assets/time_series.png)